-We introduce the framework of parameterized collections of games with and without sidepayments and provide three nonemptiness of approximate core theorems for games in parameterized collections.
-The parameters bound (a) the number of approximate types of players and the size of the approximation and (b) the size of nearly effective groups of players and their distance from exact

-^{}This paper combines two Autonomous University of Barcelona Working Papers, numbers WP 390.97 and 391.97.
-The authors are grateful to an anonymous referee and to Nizar Allouch for helpful comments effectiveness.
-The theorems are based on a new notion of partition-balanced profiles and approximately partition-balanced profiles.
+We introduce the framework of parameterized collections of games with and without sidepayments and provide three nonemptiness of approximate core theorems.
+The parameters bound (a) the number of approximate types of players and the size of the approximation and (b) the size of nearly effective groups of players and their distance from exact effectiveness.
+Our theorems are based on a new notion of partitionbalanced profiles and approximately partition-balanced profiles.
 The results are applied to a new model of an economy with clubs.
 In contrast to the extant literature, our approach allows both widespread externalities and uniform results.